wtsi-hgi/yascp/usage.md

 `input_data_table` - a samplesheet file containing paths to all the cellranger and pool definition files.

 ### Optional parameters
-`split_ad_per_bach` - this parameter defines whether cell type assignment is run on the full dataset together (false) or per batch (true).

-`extra_metadata` - a file with extra known metadata to merge for a pool in the h5ad files prior to QC.

-`extra_sample_metadata` - a file with extra known metadata to merge for a donor within a pool prior to QC.
+`citeseq` - NEEDS DESCRIPTION!
+Default false

 `cellbender_location` - uncomment this and edit the path, if cellbender results are already available (even partial results).
 The pipeline will skip the cellbender step for samples that already have cellbender results.
-For more details see `Some tricks to avoid rerunning the pipeline over and over if you already have some partial data`
+For more details see `Tips to avoid rerunning the pipeline with partial data` below.

 `existing_cellsnp` - provide a path to cellsnp results (if they are already available, even partial results) to skip cellsnp step for the files whth results.
-For more details see `Some tricks to avoid rerunning the pipeline over and over if you already have some partial data`
+For more details see `Tips to avoid rerunning the pipeline with partial data` below.

 `run_with_genotype_input` - this parameter defines whether the genotype_input is used (true) or not(false).
 If this is set to true tsv_donor_panel_vcfs has to be specified.

 `tsv_donor_panel_vcfs` - a file containing paths to vcf files with a priori known genotypes that we want to compare the genotypes from samples with.

-`vireo_with_gt` - this parameter defines whether Vireo is run with a priori known genotypes (true) or not (false).

-`posterior_assignment` if this is set to true, and a priori known genotypes are provided, after deconvolution the genotypes will be matched to Vireo-detected donors

-`subset_genotypes` - this parameter defines whether to subset a large genotype file to include only the genotypes expected in a pool to reduce the deconvolution time (true) or not (false).
+### You can find more optional parameters [here](Optional_parameters.md).

 ## Samplesheet input
 This file specifies sample IDs, the number of pooled donors, IDs of individuals with priori known genotypes, and paths to 10x files.
+It has to be a tab-separated file with 4 columns and a header as shown in the example below.
 You can find an example samplesheet [here](../sample_input/input_table.tsv).